h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 For more information about H2O on Kubernetes, please read the `H2O on Kubernetes Blog Post <https://www.h2o.ai/blog/running-h2o-cluster-on-a-kubernetes-cluster/>`__.

-In order to Sparkling Water to be able to connect to the H2O cluster, we need to get the H2O leader node address.
+In order for Sparkling Water to be able to connect to the H2O cluster, we need to get the H2O leader node address.
+The address is used to specify H2O endpoint during Sparkling Water configuration phase.
 This address can be obtained as:

 .. code:: bash